 Before proceeding, it is worth noting that the primary motivation for modelling hyperintensionality has been to show how we can have what seem to be distinct psychological attitudes towards intensionally equivalent sentences.
 Thus such models have typically been formulated to model weak hyperintensionality.
 Let us call a model of weak hyperintensionality a super fine-grained model.
 Such models are super fine-grained because, inter alia, they need to draw very fine-grained distinctions.
 Indeed, they need to draw distinctions where there are none in the world.
 Imagine that Anthony believes that presentism is true and also believes that eternalism is false, despite the fact that (suppose for present purposes) presentism and eternalism are metaphysically equivalent: i.e., they say the very same thing (and are necessarily true).
 Suppose, further, that Sue believes that presentism is false and believes that eternalism is true.
 On the assumption that ‘presentism is true’ has a truth-value as an extension, and that it has the value ‘true’ if and only if the conjunction of the sentences that compose that theory is true, then ‘presentism is true’ and ‘eternalism is true’ are intensionally equivalent.
 Insofar as we want to be able to model both of Sue and Anthony’s pairs of beliefs, then, it is natural to suggest that these sentences are hyperintensionally distinct.
 That is why Anthony can bear a psychological attitude (belief) towards ‘presentism is true’ that he does not bear towards ‘eternalism is true’.

-Given that we have distinguished weak from strong hyperintensionality we ought hold that those sentences are strongly hyperintensionally equivalent—after all, by stipulation they are metaphysically equivalent—but weakly hyperintensionally distinct.
-They are weakly hyperintensionally distinct because cognitively non-ideal agents can represent that one is true and the other false; those sentences play different cognitive roles in the mental economy of Anthony and Sue.
+Given that we have distinguished weak from strong hyperintensionality we ought to hold that those sentences are strongly hyperintensionally equivalent—after all, by stipulation they are metaphysically equivalent—but weakly hyperintensionally distinct.
+They are weakly hyperintensionally distinct because cognitively non-ideal agents can represent that one is true and the other false; those sentences play different cognitive roles in the mental economy of Anthony and of Sue.
 Yet they are strongly hyperintensionally equivalent, since there is no distinction to be drawn between the two theories: they say the very same thing.

 There are various super fine-grained models, ranging from those that deploy impossible worlds, to those that deploy structured propositions, through to those that deploy a 3-dimensional matrix that represents three different intensions of sentences.
 For our purposes, however, what matters is that any model that is sufficiently fine-grained to allow one to model weak hyperintensionality will, arguably, be too fine-grained to allow it to model strong hyperintensionality.
 We don’t really need to know the details of the model to see why this is so, but things might be a little clearer if we use an example.